 The West Coast Trail Revisited… Again and Again and Again

 Since our publication of “Blisters and Bliss A Trekkers Guide to the West Coast Trail” in 1989, Wayne Aitken and I have claimed a special interest in the development of the West Coast Trail.
-Our annual pilgrimages together began in 1986.
+Our pilgrimages together began in 1986.
 Prior to that we had made independent ventures dating back to 1974.
 Over the years we’ve come to know and love the coastline like a familiar, neighbourhood walk.
 We’ve witnessed changes that bred anger, changes that sparked delight and changes that engendered awe.

 Opinions about the trail have flashed hot and heavy.
 The following have been edited to make them suitable for publication.

 “All those roots and holes!
 Why don’t they fix it before someone gets hurt!”

 “If they keep building these boardwalks, there’s going to be no challenge left!”